wavemaker/docs/docs/apis-and-services/apis/database-and-crud-apis/queries-and-procedures.md

 ### Generated Models

-For SELECT queries, WaveMaker generates a response POJO named `<QueryName>Response` in `<service_package>.models.query` , with fields corresponding to the query output columns.
+For SELECT queries, WaveMaker generates a response POJO  `<QueryName>Response`  `<service_package>.models.query` , with fields corresponding to the query output columns.
+Both Request and Response POJO classes are generated as: `<queryName>Request/Response`

 For INSERT and UPDATE queries, request POJOs are generated.